-One question to ask yourself is “are the the test times and targets you’ve been given going to help you manage your gestational diabetes the best you possibly can?”
+One question to ask yourself is “are the test times and targets you’ve been given going to help you manage your gestational diabetes the best you possibly can?”

 If you have only been asked to test your blood sugar levels before all meals one day and after all meals the next, is this giving you enough information to be able to understand how and where to adjust your diet to achieve the best possible blood sugar levels?

-Likewise, if you have only been asked to monitor you blood sugar levels once a week, is this going to be sufficient enough for you to see what’s happening and your tolerance to different foods.
+Likewise, if you have only been asked to monitor your blood sugar levels once a week, is this going to be sufficient enough for you to see what’s happening and your tolerance to different foods.
 Or does it encourage you to follow a strict diet on the day you know you’re testing on and to be less strict when you know you are not testing?

 National guidelines for testing